 This lesson on defeating the giants in your life is based upon the scriptures that record David’s fight with Goliath.
 This sermon is meant to encourage you in your fight against the giant or giants in your life.
 By studying how David won his battle against Goliath, we hope to persuade you to use the same method to defeat your giant.
 David defeated Goliath because:

-He sized his giant up correctly – 1 Sam 17:26 – Goliath indeed was a giant – he was six cubits and a span [about 9’4”] – if David was average height then Goliath was more than half again as tall as David – but David understood that Goliath was an “uncircumcised Philistine” and that he was defiant against the armies of the living God – in other words, David knew that on his own in a man-to-man fight, Goliath had the distinct advantage – but because he was an enemy of God’s people, he was, therefore, the enemy of God – and no man is a match for God – when you face a giant in your life you have to see him or it from God’s perspective, not your own.
+He sized his giant up correctly – 1 Sam 17:26.
+Goliath indeed was a giant.
+He was six cubits and a span [about 9’4”].
+If David was average height then Goliath was more than half again as tall as David.
+But David understood that Goliath was an “uncircumcised Philistine”.
+And he knew that he was defiant against the armies of the living God.
+In other words, David knew that on his own in a man-to-man fight, Goliath had the distinct advantage.
+But because he was an enemy of God’s people, he was, therefore, the enemy of God.
+And no man is a match for God.
+When you face a giant in your life you have to see him or it from God’s perspective, not your own.
 He’s bigger than you but not bigger than God.

-Conclusion: Whatever giant you are facing in your life right now, follow these simple principles from David’s fight with Goliath and you will find the same result in your battle that David found in his.
+Conclusion: Whatever giant you are facing in your life right now, follow these simple principles from David’s fight with Goliath.
+Defeating the giants is better than being stuck in stalemate with them.
+And you will find the same result in your battle that David found in his.